RadeelAhmad/Kypo-OpenStack/README.md

 Make sure to match the configuration with the first screenshot at the top of this article.
 Name your VM and set the username and password for your CentOS login screen.
 Leave the other settings as they are.
 Close the settings and then turn on your VM.
 The installation process of CentOS is fully automated.

 Please ensure that your internet is working properly and that all adapters are functioning correctly.
 You can check them from the VMware Status bar or the Network panel of CentOS.
-Currently, ens224 is turned off.<br>
+Currently, ens224 is turned off.

 ![image1](Images/Screenshot202-08-12231720.png)